HackTricks-wiki/hacktricks/linux-unix/privilege-escalation/escaping-from-limited-bash.md

 ### Get bash from SSH

-If you are accessing via ssh you can trick this trick to execute a bash shell:
+If you are accessing via ssh you can use this trick to execute a bash shell:

 ```bash
 ssh -t user@<IP> bash # Get directly an interactive shell